AlexanderMac/file-explorer-mobile/README.md

-FileExplorerMobile
+# FileExplorer
 ==================
-FileExplorer application for iOS and Android.
-Developed with Monotouch and Mono for Android.
+FileExplorer is a demo app, created with Xamarin, to display folders structure.

 Features
 -------------
-Creation of a test structure of the folders and files at application startup (for the files saving the file name to size of the file was not zero).
+App creates a test structure of the folders and files at application startup.
-- Display a list of the files and folders.
+- Display a list of the files and folders:
+  - A list of the children folders and files of the selected folder.
-  - The folder icon (for the folder) or file icon according the file type.
+  - The folder or file icon according the file type.
   - The name of the folder/file.
   - The file size.
-  - Navigation to the folder, display the list of the children folders and files.
+- Navigation:
+  - Inside the folder.
+  - To parent folder.
 - Edit mode:
-  - Deleting a folder/file.
+  - Delete a folder/file.
-- Tab with information about the author.

-Technologies
+Used technologies
 -------------
 - Mono v2.10.x
 - Mono for Android v4.4.54
 - Monotouch v6.0.8

 Screenshots
 -------------